CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 ### Barcodes Physical Attributes

-The minimal and maximal size of supported barcodes depends on scanner attributes.

-CompuTec PDC is compatible with all barcode standards, provided they are identifiable by the scanner used with the application.
+The size of barcodes supported by CompuTec PDC depends on the attributes of the scanner used.
+CompuTec PDC is compatible with all barcode standards, provided the scanner can identify them.

 ### USB Scanners

-The CompuTec PDC client can be used with USB scanners.
-Here is a default configuration:
+CompuTec PDC supports USB scanners with the following default configuration:

-- scanning device adds a start text sign (Ctrl + B),
+- The scanning device adds a start text sign (Ctrl + B).
-- scanning device adds an end text sign (Ctrl + C).
+- The scanning device adds an end text sign (Ctrl + C).

-You can set up custom prefixes, suffixes, and group separators [here](./setting-up-the-application/overview.md#ct-labels-settings).
+Custom prefixes, suffixes, and group separators can be configured in the application.
+For more information, click [here](./setting-up-the-application/overview.md#ct-labels-settings).

 ## Barcode Simulator

-PDC Barcode Simulator was created to:
+PDC Barcode Simulator is a tool designed to:

-- create barcodes based on the input information
+- Create barcodes based on user input.
-- print created barcodes
+- Print generated barcodes.
-- simulate barcode scanning in CompuTec PDC (for testing purposes)
+- Simulate barcode scanning for testing purposed within CompuTec PDC.

 [Click to download Barcode Simulator](https://download.computec.one/software/pdc/tools/PDC_Barcode_Simulator.zip).